rkarlsba/MFRC522_nested_attack/README.md

 # MFRC522_nested_attack
 Forked from https://github.com/HakonHystad/MFRC522_nested_attack and ported to work on Orange Pi Zero.
 Did a bunch of code cleanup as well.

+Please note that I have not yet managed to make this work on the Orange Pi Zero as I intended.
+I still keep this for fixes, though, since as far as I can see, the original is no-longer maintained.

 [Roy Sigurd Karlsbakk](mailto:roy@karlsbakk.net)
 ---
 mifare nested authentication attack with the MFRC522 reader